All Episodes

 Some people are going to try to analyze it this way.

-But it is Trump going to blow.
+But is Trump going to blow?

 Can what happened in Iowa result in Trump blowing a 22-point lead?

-Can a 22-point lead become a one, two, or three-point loss next to you say not very likely.
+Can a 22-point lead become a one-two or three-point loss next to you say not very likely.

-Well, I mean I'm here to tell you that as we sit here, do not be shocked and surprised if later in the week you're watching TV, don't care which network, a bunch of mainstream drive-by analysts tell you that it's going to happen.
+Well, I'm here to tell you that as we sit here, do not be shocked and surprised if later in the week you're watching TV, don't care which network, a bunch of mainstream drive-by analysts tell you that it's going to happen.

 The anti-Trump fervor, the hatred, the dislike, however you want to describe it, is so profound.